Ask Slashdot: What Can You Do With An Old Windows Phone? - Slashdot

 5) profit

-Throw it in the trash (Score:2, Insightful)
+Throw it in the trash (Score:1, Insightful)

 where it belongs.